 Invokana was approved by the Food and Drug Administration (FDA) in 2013 as the first SGLT2 inhibitor to help lower blood sugar in adults with Type 2 diabetes, as Beasley Allen has previously explained.
 However, the drug, manufactured by Johnson and Johnson’s Janssen Pharmaceuticals, has been plagued with a number of reported adverse side effects.

 Among these, Invokana has been linked to diabetic ketoacidosis (DKA), or kidney damage caused from the buildup of too much acid in the blood, as well as the risk of serious urinary tract infections (UTIs).
-These UTIs can lead to a serious blood infection called urosepsis or kidney infection called pyelonephritis, according to Righting Injustice.
+These UTIs can lead to a serious blood infection called urosepsis or kidney infection called pyelonephritis, according to FiercePharma.

 But the latest reported adverse side effect connected to the medication – an increased risk of amputation – has led some doctors to stop prescribing Invokana.

 Doctors across the country “are scurrying to take patients off of the diabetes drug canagliflozin (Invokana)” said Medpage Today.
 The proactive measures come after the results of a FDA-mandated clinical trial showed the drug doubled the risk of leg and foot amputations compared with outcomes of patients taking a placebo.
 Beasley Allen previously explained that the dangers are even present in patients without risk factors for amputation.